Creating content

 Copying contentLink copied!

-After refreshing the window the new content item is shown in the content library.
+The new content item is shown in the content library.

 When an item has been copied, all of the fields will be copied from the original item.
 You can edit the new item to change whatever fields you choose, including the image in this example.